Babylon: Old Babylonian period

 After the reign of Hammurabi, the whole of southern Mesopotamia came to be known as Babylonia.
 From this time, Babylon supplanted Nippur and Eridu as the major religious centers of southern Mesopotamia.
-Hammurabi's empire destabilized after his death.
+Hammurabi's empire was destabilized after his death.
 The far south of Mesopotamia broke away, forming the native Sealand Dynasty, and the Elamites appropriated territory in eastern Mesopotamia.
-The Amorite dynasty remained in power in Babylon, which again became a small city state.
-After the destruction of the city the Kassites rose to control the region.

-Texts from Old Babylon often include references to Shamash, the sun-god of Sippar, treated as a supreme deity, and Marduk, considered as his son.
-Marduk was later elevated to a higher status and Shamash lowered, perhaps reflecting Babylon's rising political power.
+The Amorite dynasty remained in power in Babylon, which again became a small city-state.
+After the destruction of the city, the Kassites rose to control the region.
+Texts from Old Babylon often include references to Shamash, the sun god of Sippar, treated as a supreme deity, and to Marduk, considered his son.
+Marduk was later elevated to a higher status, and Shamash was lowered, perhaps reflecting Babylon's rising political power.

 Middle Babylon

 In 1595 BC, (Note: Please see Chronology of the ancient Near East for more discussion on dating events in the 2nd millennium BC, including the Sack of Babylon.) the city is thought to have been sacked by Mursili I, ruler of the Hittite Empire sometime during the 31-year reign of Samsu-Ditana, last ruler of the First Dynasty of Babylon.
-This is based on a line in the century later Telepinu Proclamation reading "Subsequently he marched to Babylon and he destroyed Babylon, and defeated the Hurrian troops, and brought captives and possessions of Babylon to Hattusa.".
-Originally it was thought that cult statues of Babylon, including Marduk, were carried off to the Kingdom of Khana but the source Agum-Kakrime Inscription is now generally considered a much later forgery.
+This is based on a line in the century later Telepinu Proclamation reading "Subsequently he marched to Babylon, and he destroyed Babylon, and defeated the Hurrian troops, and brought captives and possessions of Babylon to Hattusa."
+Originally, it was thought that cult statues of Babylon, including Marduk, were carried off to the Kingdom of Ḫana, but the source Agum-Kakrime Inscription is now generally considered a much later forgery.
 Thereafter, the Kassite dynasty took power in the city of Babylon, renaming it Karduniash, ushering in a dynasty that lasted for 435 years, until 1160 BC.

-Babylon was weakened during the Kassite era, and as a result, Kassite Babylon began paying tribute to the Pharaoh of Egypt, Thutmose III, following his eighth campaign against Mitanni.
+Babylon was weakened during the Kassite era, and as a result, Kassite Babylon began paying tribute to the pharaoh of Egypt, Thutmose III, following his eighth campaign against Mitanni.
 Kassite Babylon eventually became subject to the Middle Assyrian Empire (1365–1053 BC) to the north, and Elam to the east, with both powers vying for control of the city.

 By 1155 BC, after continued attacks and annexing of territory by the Assyrians and Elamites, the Kassites were deposed in Babylon.
-An Akkadian south Mesopotamian dynasty then ruled for the first time.
-However, Babylon remained weak and subject to domination by Assyria.
+An Akkadian South Mesopotamian dynasty then ruled for the first time.
+However, Babylon remained weak and under Assyrian domination.
 Its ineffectual native kings were unable to prevent new waves of foreign West Semitic settlers from the deserts of the Levant, including the Arameans and Suteans in the 11th century BC, and finally the Chaldeans in the 9th century BC, entering and appropriating areas of Babylonia for themselves.
 The Arameans briefly ruled in Babylon during the late 11th century BC.